ifduyue/python-xxhash-cffi/README.rst

 Be careful that xxh32 takes an unsigned 32-bit integer as seed, while xxh64 takes an unsigned 64-bit integer.
-Although unsigned integer overflow is defined behavior, it's better to not to let it happen.
+Although unsigned integer overflow is defined behavior, it's better to not to let it happen:

 .. code-block:: python